Clay and limestone.

 Average age of the vines

 Chitry-le-Fort is a historic winemaking region of Auxerrois.
 Nestled at the bottom of a cratered mountainside planted with vines, the village boasts a stunning fortified church dating back to the 13th century flanked by a great tower that protected it from plundering during times of war.
-The Chitry vines sit on the hills that surround the valley in which the village is found.
-Aspect: north/north-east, south/south-east
+The Chitry vines sit on the hills that surround the valley in which the village is found with a north/north-east, south/south-east aspect.

 Tasting and food pairings

-The nose of the Bourgogne Chitry 2014 marries floral notes (hawthorn and honeysuckle) with fruit (lemons and grapefruit) and a hint of flint.
+A lovely golden colour with light green glints.
+On the nose it marries floral notes (hawthorn and honeysuckle) with fruit (lemons and grapefruit) and often a hint of flint.
 On the palate it is balanced and harmonious with an acidity that allows it to be kept for several years.

-This wine is naturally well-suited to being drunk as an aperitif.
-Its minerality works well with terrines, asparagus, shellfish, freshwater fish and, of course, the classic Burgundian snails and 'andouillettes'.
+This wine is naturally well-suited to be drunk as an aperitif.
+Its minerality works well with terrines, asparagus, shellfish, freshwater fish, and of course, the classic snails of Burgundy and 'andouillettes'.